-Excise taxes are paid when purchases or importations are made on specific goods and services, such as motor vehicles, guns, tobacco products, alcohol products, jewelry, electronic products, telecommunication services, insurance, and payments by check.
+Excise taxes are paid for the purchase or importation of certain goods and services, such as motor vehicles, guns, tobacco products, alcohol products, jewelry, electronic products, telecommunication services, insurance, and payments by check.
 Excise tax rates vary according to the good or service taxed; for example, the rate for telecommunication services is 10%; for insurance, 16%; for payments by check, 0.15%.